Pratik94229/Product-review-scrapper-and-Sentiment-Analyzer/readme.md

 # Review Scraper

-This project is a review scraper that fetches reviews of a product from Flipkart, performs sentiment analysis using TextBlob, and stores the results in CSV format and MongoDB.
+This project is a review scraper that fetches reviews of a product from Flipkart, performs sentiment analysis using TextBlob, and stores the results in CSV file and MongoDB.

 ## Features